espocrm/documentation/docs/development/metadata/scopes.md

 *boolean*

-Wether the entity can be customized in the Entity Manager tool.
+Whether the entity can be customized in the Entity Manager tool.

 ## isCustom

 *boolean*

-Entities creted in the Entity Manager tool marked as custom.
+Entities created in the Entity Manager tool marked as custom.

 ## notifications